Interstitial Cystitis Workup

 Cystoscopy

 Aside from a thorough history and physical examination, cystoscopy is described as the most important diagnostic tool for assessing a patient who may have interstitial cystitis.
 Cystoscopy, with bladder overdistention, is performed to help exclude other causes of symptoms suggestive of interstitial cystitis and to provide evidence for the diagnosis of interstitial cystitis.
-Contraindications to cystoscopy and bladder distention include anesthetic risk, history of prior rupture during distention, pregnancy, and urinary tract infection.
+In addition, a biopsy of the bladder can be performed to evaluate for carcinoma in situ or other inflammatory conditions.
+Contraindications to cystoscopy and bladder distention include the following:

-Sometimes, cystoscopy is performed without anesthesia; however, bladder hypersensitivity with filling and pelvic pain may limit the examination considerably.
+Cystoscopy is sometimes performed without anesthesia; however, bladder hypersensitivity with filling and pelvic pain may limit the examination considerably.
 Importantly, patients who can tolerate several hundred milliliters of fluid during bladder filling, with manipulation and examination, without general anesthesia probably do not have interstitial cystitis.

 In general, cystoscopy is performed while the patient is under anesthesia in order to provide sufficient distention to examine for coexisting urethral and bladder pathology (eg, transitional cell carcinoma) and features of interstitial cystitis, such as Hunner ulcers and glomerulations.
 Bladder capacity values are also recorded.